Learn How to Get Licensed

 - have an associate’s degree in police science, criminal law, or justice and 2 ½ years (5,000 hours) of experience.

-- Experience must be certified by your employer and have been received while you were employed as a sworn law enforcement officer, military police officer, insurance adjuster, employee of a licensed PI or licensed repossessor, an arson investigator for a public fire suppression agency, or an investigator for the public defender’s office.
+- Experience must be certified by your employer and have been received while you were employed as a sworn law enforcement officer, military police officer, insurance adjuster, an employee of a licensed PI or licensed repossessor, an arson investigator for a public fire suppression agency, or an investigator for the public defender’s office.

 - Please note that work as a process server, public records researcher, custodial attendant for a law enforcement agency, bailiff, an agent who collects debts in writing or by telephone after the debtor has been located, or a person who repossesses property after it has been located is not considered to be a qualifying experience.)